libbpf/libbpf/travis-ci/vmtest/s390x-self-hosted-builder/README.md

 The `actions-runner-libbpf` service stores various temporary data, such as runner  registration information, work directories and logs, in the `actions-runner-libbpf` volume.
-In order to remove it and start from scratch, e.g. when switching the runner to a different repository, use the following
+In order to remove it and start from scratch, e.g. when upgrading the runner or switching it to a different repository, use the following commands:
-commands:

 ```
 $ sudo systemctl stop actions-runner-libbpf